bkatwal/jira-review-reminder/README.md

 # Slack Bot Jira Review Reminder
 Notifies in Slack channel with a list of jira tickets that have pending review from x days.
 Adds the reviewer and PR details if exists.
+> Reviewer's names will be tagged in Slack notifications only if Jira email and slack email are same for all users
 ### Installation
 ```buildoutcfg
 pip install jira-reviews-reminder